-As mentioned in the previous section, the species was recorded once (one individual) in the study area during the observations in December 2020.
+As mentioned in the previous section, the species was recorded twice (two individuals) in the study area during the observations in October 2020 and November 2020.

 The main characteristics of the species, as well as the pressures and threats affecting it, have been reported in Section 5 (Species of Interest), in the relevant subsection where required.